Centre of Excellence

 While a nutritional tuberculosis diet can significantly support the body's recovery, working closely with a doctor throughout treatment is essential.
 One can consult a doctor or a registered dietitian in the following situations:

-A well-designed nutritional tuberculosis diet can be a powerful tool in supporting the body's recovery and building strength from within.
-Remember, a nutritional tuberculosis diet is not a substitute for medical treatment of the condition but rather a complementary approach to enhance the effectiveness of your overall care plan.
-Consult with your doctor or nutrition expert to develop a personalized dietary strategy that aligns with your specific needs and supports your path to recovery.
+A well designed nutritional diet can be your powerful tool in your fight against tuberculosis.
+Remember a nutritional tuberculosis diet is not a substitute for medical treatment of the disease but rather a complementary approach to improve the effectiveness of your overall care plan.
+Talk to your doctor or a dietician to develop a personalised diet plan that is right for you and supports your recovery.

 Dt.
 Sushma kumari